 Doctors diagnose mumps based on the typical symptoms, particularly when they occur during an outbreak of mumps.

-Laboratory tests can identify the mumps virus and its antibodies.
-Such tests can be used to confirm the diagnosis and are usually done to document outbreaks for public health purposes.
+Laboratory tests can be done to identify the mumps virus and its antibodies.
+Such tests may be used to confirm the diagnosis but are usually done to document outbreaks for public health purposes.

 A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more is done for people who have signs of meningitis or encephalitis.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more is done for people who have signs of meningitis or encephalitis.

 Treatment of Mumps